go-kit/go-kit.github.io/_src/faq/index.md

  just [file an issue](https://github.com/go-kit/kit/issues/new) if you need something that isn't already offered.

-## Which service discovery systems are supported?
+## Service Discovery &mdash; Which service discovery systems are supported?

 Go kit ships with support for [Consul](https://consul.io),